minusbrain/aelib/README.md

 * transform_if algorithm -> Modifies each value in a range that matches a condition
 * OStream Helper -> Some helper functions to print out data using ostreams

-## Poco related functions:

-Preconditions:

-* These functions depend on the availability of PocoLibraries on the system
-* User of base lib is responsible for fulfilling this dependency via the build tooling

-Functions:

-* Recursive print a Poco abstract configuration object

 ## General purpose tools

 * Registry Pattern template -> register subclasses of a baseclass identified by a String